Enkidu-6/tor-ddos/README.md

 You can also remove those relays periodically from your block list using the simpler scripts suitable for a cron job in the **cron** directory.
 Use them as you see fit.

-Type the following in terminal:
+For example you can type the following in terminal:

 ```
 (crontab -l ; echo "*/1 * * * * /your_path_to/remove.sh") | crontab -
 ```
 It will check and remove all relays from your block list once a minute.
+You can play with the time interval until you find a number you're happy with.

 # tor-ddos The long version